TSP Withdrawal Strategies: Planning Your Retirement Income

 The TSP offers several withdrawal options including partial withdrawals, monthly payments, and annuity purchases.
 Each has distinct advantages depending on your overall retirement income picture and tax situation.

+Honestly, I should have started here.
 Required minimum distributions begin at age seventy-three, forcing withdrawals regardless of need.
 Planning for RMDs in advance allows strategic drawdown of other accounts to minimize the tax impact of required distributions.

 Coordinating with Pension

-Military pension provides guaranteed income that allows more aggressive TSP investment strategies in early retirement.
+That’s what makes military retirement planning endearing to us service members — military pension provides guaranteed income that allows more aggressive TSP investment strategies in early retirement.
 Knowing that basic expenses are covered permits leaving TSP funds invested for continued growth rather than immediately converting to conservative allocations.

 Social Security timing decisions interact with TSP withdrawals.
 Delaying Social Security while spending TSP funds can maximize lifetime benefits, though this strategy depends on health, longevity expectations, and other income sources.

 Roth conversion ladders allow systematic movement of Traditional TSP funds to Roth accounts, paying taxes at lower rates during lower-income early retirement years.
 This strategy requires multi-year planning but can significantly reduce lifetime tax burden.
+It’s something I’ve been mapping out for years.

 Legacy planning considerations include beneficiary designations and the stretch provisions that allow non-spouse beneficiaries to spread distributions over their lifetimes.
 Proper estate planning maximizes the value passed to heirs.